Skip to main content

 Processing Information

+This collection was originally processed by Maylyn Iglesias in 2022.
 It is unclear how Fowler originally organized the records in this collection.
 The materials arrived at the Museum in small batches, out of chronological order, with some loose photos and undated letters.
 After surveying the collection, it was decided that the materials in this collection should be arranged in chronological order as much as possible.
 Efforts were made during the processing of this collection to approximate dates for loose and undated materials based on the content of materials with dates.
-Some materials were unable to be dated, and thus are placed in the folders marked "undated."

 Title